CU-ESIIL/hackathon2023_datacube/docs/Why data cubes/Why data cubes.md

-### 1. Global Warming
+### 1. Global warming
 > ![ClimateDashboard-global-surface-temperature-graph-20230118-1400px.png](https://hackmd.io/_uploads/B18vnNlXT.png)
 Yearly surface temperature compared to the 20th-century average from 1880–2022.
 Blue bars indicate cooler-than-average years; red bars show warmer-than-average years.
 NOAA Climate.gov graph, based on data from the National Centers for Environmental Information.

 ### 2. Extreme events and disturbances
 >![extreme_events.jpg](https://hackmd.io/_uploads/SyFAurg7a.jpg)
->Diseases, droughts, wildfires and floods are examples of ecological disturbances that are increasing due to an unbalanced Earth system.
+>Diseases, droughts, wildfires, and floods are examples of ecological disturbances that are increasing due to an unbalanced Earth system.

 ### 3. Projections